SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 This is shown by Michel et.al. to be caused that some regions (that code for specific subdomains of the proteins) of the essential genes are dispensable.
 The transposons in these essential genes are clearly located at a specific region in the gene, the one that codes for a non-essential subdomain.
 However, this is not always possible, as in some cases deletion of non-essential subdomains of essential genes create unstable, unexpressed or toxin proteins.
 The difference in essentiality between subdomains in a single protein only happens in essential genes, not in non-essential genes.
 Michel et.al. devised an algorithm to estimate the likelihood $L$ of an essential gene having an essential sub domain and a non-essential subdomain:

 $$L = \frac{\text{d }N_{\text{cds}}}{l_{\text{cds}}}$$,

-Where $d$ is the longest interval (in terms of base pairs) between 5 neighboring transposons in a Coding DNA Sequence (cds) ($\geq 300$ bp), $N_{cds}$ is the total number transposons mapping in the cds
-($\geq 20$) transposons) and $l_{cds}$ is the total length of the CDS.
+Where $d$ is the longest interval (in terms of base pairs) between 5 neighboring transposons in a Coding DNA Sequence (cds) ($\geq 300$ bp), $N_{cds}$ is the total number transposons mapping in the cds ($\geq 20$) transposons) and $l_{cds}$ is the total length of the CDS.
 Additionally, it must hold that $0.1 l_{cds} \leq d \leq 0.9 l_{cds}$.

+It is expected that only essential genes cary essential subdomains, and indeed what was found by Michel et.al. that the genes with the highest likelihood were mostly also genes previously annotated as essential by other studies.
-Because of the reasons mentioned here, not a simple binary conclusion can be made solely based on the amount of transposon insertions or the number of reads.
+Because of the reasons mentioned before, not a simple binary conclusion can be made solely based on the amount of transposon insertions or the number of reads.
 Instead, a gene with little reads *might* be essential, but to be sure the results from other experiments need to be implemented as well, for example where the cells were grown in a different growth conditions.
 Therefore, SATAY analysis says something about the relative fitness of the cells in the current conditions.